-NUTR 121 Human Nutrition
+NUTR 121 Human Nutrition (

 An introductory nutrition course for the beginning student.
 Course will center on the major nutrients and their roles in maintaining good health.
 Students will learn to recognize well-balanced diets and acquire shopping tips and preparation techniques for optimum utilization of food dollars.
 Class includes four required labs.
-Prerequisite: Must have completed MATH 95 or higher or earned a satisfactory score in Accuplacer, ACT, SAT for placement into MATH 96 or MATH 116.
+Prerequisite: Must have completed MATH 95 or higher or earned a satisfactory score on the placement test, ACT, SAT for placement into MATH 96 or MATH 116.

-Principles of Nutrition
+NUTR 223 Principles of Nutrition (3)